 This insole provides both of those things in equal measure, and we’re happy to say that it’s soft on the foot without being weak in support.

-They’re made to align the foot properly, and prevent pronation or supination, keeping it neutral and reducing stress on the ankle and knees.
+They’re made to align the foot properly, and prevent pronation or supination, keeping your stride neutral and reducing stress on the ankle and knees.

 A heel cup (or shank) and heel cushion mean that your foot is supported from the very back, at the first strike.
 The impact is absorbed to prevent jarring of the joints.

 The Protalus footbed features full-length cushioning, thickened in the arch area to offer support right where you need it most.
-This, in conjunction with the heel support, reduces the range of unsafe motion, and they are apparently scientifically proven to align the ankle better than any other.
+This, in conjunction with the heel support, reduces the range of unsafe motion.
+They have been shown to align the ankle as well if not better than any other.

 - Patented heel cup